Codecademy/docs/content/go/concepts/math-functions/terms/round/round.md

 Where:

-- `x`: is the number to be rounded
+- `x`: is the number to be rounded.
 - `result`: is the rounded value returned as a float64.

 ## Example